dhellmann/openshift-enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 ### Non-Goals

 * Addressing a similar installation flow for multi-node clusters.
-* High-availability for Single Node OpenShift.
 * Single-node-developer (CRC) cluster-profile installation.
-* Supporting cloud deployment for bootstrap in place (since livecd cannot be used).
-It will be addressed as part of future enhancement.
+* Supporting cloud deployment for bootstrap in place.
+Using a live CD image is challenging in cloud environments, so this work is postponed to a future enhancement.
-* Upgrading Single Node OpenShift will be addressed as part of a future enhancement.

 ## Proposal